eduvpn/documentation/CLIENT_COMPAT.md

 [repository](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos)
 is available with a more up to date version of OpenVPN.
 This may be sufficient to make the VPN work manually as described below, however, this was NOT tested.

+On Debian 9, a _backport_ of `network-manager-openvpn` exists to make `tls-crypt` work.
+In order to install this, add the following line to `/etc/apt/sources.list`:

+    deb http://deb.debian.org/debian stretch-backports main contrib non-free

+Then install/update the relevant package:

+    $ sudo apt-get update
+    $ sudo apt-get -t stretch-backports install network-manager-openvpn-gnome

+This will upgrade all required packages as well.
+You may need to reboot or restart NetworkManager.

 ### Manual